Archive of Our Own: Content

 AO3 reached one million works (including stories, art pieces, and podcast fic recordings, referred to as podfics) in February 2014.
 At that time, the site hosted works representing 14,353 fandoms, the largest of which were the Marvel Cinematic Universe (MCU), Supernatural, Sherlock, and Harry Potter.
 In July 2019 it was announced that the site had 2 million registered users and 5 million posted works.

 Of the top 100 character pairings written about in fic on the site in 2014, 71 were male/male slash fiction and the majority of character pairings featured white characters.
 In 2016, about 14% of fics hosted on the site took place in an alternative universe (often shortened to AU) in which characters from a particular canon are transplanted into a different context.

 The length of a story on Archive of Our Own tends to correlate with its popularity.
 Stories of 1,000 words often received fewer than 150 hits on average while stories that were closer in length to a novel were viewed closer to 1,500 times apiece.

 AO3 does not allow social media posts, prompts or requests, and any works that AO3 moderators consider to be spam or non-transformative.
 The decision to delete works for alleged violations of their Terms of Service (TOS) is handled on a case-by-case basis and users (not merely accounts) can be banned for it.
-Furthermore, fan fiction published on AO3 is expected to be "noncommercial" – the author cannot legally make any money off of their fan fiction because they are using another author's characters, setting, etc. AO3's nonprofit status prohibits it from commercializing works of fan fiction.
+Furthermore, fan fiction published on AO3 is expected to be "noncommercial" – disallowing all forms of commercial activities and promotion.

-Ratings

-Archive of Our Own has five ratings: